igorwojda/kotlin-coding-challenges/README.md

 - [CodeChef](https://www.codechef.com/problems/school) - contains set of programming problems segregated by difficulty.
 - [LeetCode](https://leetcode.com/problemset/all) - data structures / algorithms / company interview problems segregated
   by difficulty.
-- [Code Forces](http://codeforces.com/problemset) - list of programming puzzles is smaller than other websites, but you will still have plenty of problems to solve.
+- [Code Forces](http://codeforces.com/problemset) - list of programming challenges is smaller than other websites, but you will still have plenty of problems to solve.
-- [Spoj](https://www.spoj.com/problems/classical) - list of programming puzzles is smaller than other websites, but you will still have plenty of problems to solve.
+- [Spoj](https://www.spoj.com/problems/classical) - list of programming challenges is smaller than other websites, but you will still have plenty of problems to solve.

 ## Video courses